-Are there real-world implications?
+Are there real-world implications for reverberation time research?

 In considering the applicability of this study to everyday listening scenarios, a high RT like the one used in this study is common in larger rooms such as those in which open-plan teaching happens.
 In Finland, for example, where such classrooms are in vogue, the recommendation for open-plan classrooms is from 0.9-1.1 seconds.

 So this study should therefore serve as a warning for designers of open-plan classrooms to consider the impacts of the acoustic conditions they create on learners’ speech perception.
 And the message for standardization committees is that these recommendations leave room for improvement.